70fu/thechosenfrog/README.md

 The goal of the The Chosen Frog is to reach the heavenly pond of the gods by jumping from cloud to cloud.
 The faster the player reaches the heavenly pond, the higher the score.

-## Technical Highlights
-- Custom game engine using C++ and OpenGL, all rendering and visual effects are coded without additional libraries
-- Shader and asset reloading during runtime
-- Procedural vertex animation in GLSL
-- Custom Entity-Component system and scene graph

 ## Controls
 ### Gameplay